Saturday, 4 July 2015

 The crew of each ship changes with promotion, retirement and injury, and although the same crew serve together most of the time, there are temporary secondments to cover shore leave in an attempt to keep the ships on patrol permanently.
 Only rarely are the whole crew granted leave at the same time, while their ship is under repair or staying over on a friendly planet for a few days.

 The Flight of the Kestrel stories centre on one PACT ship, the Kestrel, under her captain Joseph Darrow.
-She has a crew of eleven, later twelve.
-The majority are human, from Earth and her colonies, but there are some crewmen from alien races.
+She has a crew of eleven.
+The majority are human, from Earth and her colonies, but there are some crewmen from alien species.